MicrosoftDocs/patterns-practices/patterns-practices/reference/iassemblyresolver-interface-mspp-modularity.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IAssemblyResolverPublic Interface IAssemblyResolver
+public interface IAssemblyResolverPublic Interface IAssemblyResolver

 See Also
 --------